Location: 1400 16th St NW, Washington, DC

 Reception to follow, 5:30 p.m. to 7:00 p.m.

-Presented by the Nanovic Institute for European Studies and the Keough-Naughton Institute for Irish Studies.
+This event is presented by the University of Notre Dame’s Keough School of Global Affairs and its Nanovic Institute for European Studies and the Keough-Naughton Institute for Irish Studies.